 One of the best ways to prepare for the postpartum period is to write a postpartum plan.

 Similarly to how a birth plan outlines your wishes surrounding the birth of your baby, a postpartum plan outlines your desires, expectations, and preferences surrounding the hours, days, and weeks after your baby is born.

 Having a postpartum plan can help you take care of yourself, set boundaries, and ensure your needs can be taken care of while you transition to parenthood!

 Having a baby is a pretty major life event.
 So when you’re creating your postpartum plan, it’s important to consider the various aspects of life that are impacted by this event.

 Here I’m outlining some of the main areas to consider when you create your own postpartum plan!

 Postpartum Financial Preparation

 It’s no secret that having a baby isn’t cheap!
 When you’re preparing for the postpartum period, having an idea of what costs you’ll be responsible for can help you create the best plan to deal with those expenses.

 It’s really helpful to consider what costs will be associated with the birth, what type of maternity leave options are available to you, and what kind of expenses may be associated with newborn needs (diapers, car seat, crib, etc.).

 In many cases, financial constraints affect the length of a mom’s maternity leave, which is a big part of the postpartum period.
-Taking the time up front to consider these costs and make a plan for them can be hugely helpful.
+Taking the time up front to prepare financially for maternity leave can be hugely helpful.